We’ve Tried Amazon’s New Ad Platform. Here Are Our First Impressions

 The advertising platform is still in beta form, and not as sophisticated as those that have been around for decades.
 We had to experiment with bids before we reached optimal daily spending, and the ad varieties are a bit limited.
 For example, we wish there were options to test more than one ad in an ad group or add some qualifying questions to the lead forms, however the Amazon Ads team is very receptive to feedback and are frequently introducing new features.

 Amazon Ads are proving to be a powerful and cost-effective way for brands across many industries and verticals to reach prospective customers.
 Our initial has been so successful, we are integrating it into our proprietary Brand Amplifier software.
-And for a limited time, we are offer franchise organizations the opportunity to trial Amazon Ads with no risk and no cost!
-Click here to learn more.
+If you would like to integrate Amazon ads into your digital marketing strategy, please contact us to learn how we can help.

 TAGS